CRI-iAtlas/shiny-iatlas/README.md

    renv::restore()
    ```

-   This may take some time to complete - get something nice to drink :)
+   This may take some time to complete

 1. Start the app by running: